-All notices regarding the Bearer Securities will be deemed to be validly given if filed with the Companies Announcements Office of the Irish Stock Exchange.
+All notices regarding the Bearer Securities will be deemed to be validly given if filed with the Companies Announcements Office of Euronext Dublin.
 Any such notice will be deemed to have been given on the date of the first publication.